 Keep the sign-out list updated

-Provide daily handover to Orange Team and Receive daily handover
+Provide daily handover to at 5PM On-call Stroke Neuro resident and Receive daily handover

 Key points to consider to made for a great stroke rotation

 efficient and concise handover

 See the in-patients first (i.e. patients admitted under the stroke service on B4 or bed-spaced to other wards)

 Designate MD Roles in the Morning - MD1, MD2